 It is important to remember that resolving conflict does not mean making everything nice, or everyone happy.
 This is not an exercise in compromise.
 Conflict is a powerful tool for creativity, and for change.
 This workshop will stay focused on the positive aspects of conflict, looking to utilise it thoughtfully, mindfully and respectfully.

 "Happiness is a garden walled with glass: there's no way in or out.
 In Paradise there are no stories, because there are no journeys.
 It's loss and regret and misery and yearning that drive the story forward, along its twisted road." — Margaret Atwood, The Blind Assassin

 Facilitator: Tobias Mayer

-I have been facilitating groups for almost thirty years, and have spent over fourteen years consulting in the corporate world.
+I have been facilitating groups for over thirty years, and have been consulting in the corporate world since 2005.
 With two marriages, one divorce, four children, multiple encounters with drug addicts and alcoholics, and many years working in the probation, youth work and refugee support fields I feel well seasoned in the world of awkward conversations and conflict resolution.
 I currently teach public workshops in the business world, and study Theology and Human Givens psychotherapy.